Zac-HD/hypofuzz/docs-src/literature.rst

 in fuzzers, it's worth covering the use of code coverage in a software development cycle.

 *How to Misuse Code Coverage* :cite:`HowToMisuseCoverage` still resonates:
-"I wouldn’t have written four coverage tools if I didn’t think they’re helpful.
+"I wouldn't have written four coverage tools if I didn't think they're helpful.
-But they’re only helpful if they’re used to *enhance* thought, not *replace* it.".
+But they're only helpful if they're used to *enhance* thought, not *replace* it.".
 More than 20 years later, `code coverage best practices
 <https://testing.googleblog.com/2020/08/code-coverage-best-practices.html>`__
 from the Google Testing Blog gives similar advice.